sgmurphy/wordpress-plugins/customer-reviews-woocommerce/readme.txt

 == Changelog ==

-= 5.59.3 =
+= 5.59.4 =
+* Improvement: new actions on unscheduling of review reminders when customer orders are canceled or refunded = 5.59.3 =
 * Bug fix: [cusrev_all_reviews] shortcode did not display reviews when a shop page was not configured in WooCommerce settings (WooCommerce > Settings > Products > Shop page)
 * Bug fix: [cusrev_all_reviews] shortcode did not display replies to reviews correctly in some scenarios